 pan0 and tilt0 are read from the camera at startup with get_pan_tilt_degrees().
 On Ctrl+C, the script sends the camera back to that position and waits 3 seconds for the gimbal to physically get there before printing the final confirmed position and exiting.

 The time.sleep(3) is a guess.
-The gimbal takes roughly 2–3 seconds to traverse its full range at default speed.
+The gimbal takes roughly 2-3 seconds to traverse its full range at default speed.
 Waiting 3 seconds is usually enough.
-An alternative would be to poll get_pan_tilt_degrees() until it’s close enough to the target, but the sleep is simpler and has worked every time I’ve used it.
+An alternative would be to poll get_pan_tilt_degrees() until it is close enough to the target, but the sleep is simpler and has worked every time I have used it.

 What I Learned From It

-The sweep caught two bugs before I started on the tracker:
+The sweep caught two bugs before I started on the tracker proper.

 First, pan and tilt were swapped in the SET payload.
 Sending pan=30, tilt=10 was physically producing tilt=30, pan=10.
-This is the tilt-before-pan byte order documented in my reverse engineering post - I’d read it correctly from the USB captures but got confused putting it back together.
+This is the tilt-before-pan byte order documented in my reverse engineering post.
+I had read it correctly from the USB captures but put it back together wrong.
 Watching the ASCII grid move sideways when I expected up/down made it obvious immediately.

 Second, the degree-to-arc-second conversion had a sign error on tilt.
 Positive tilt should move the camera up; I had it going down.
 Again, immediately obvious on the grid, not at all obvious from reading the code.

-Neither of these would have been easy to catch by pointing at a specific aircraft, because any error there could look like a coordinate geometry mistake rather than a control layer bug.
-The sweep isolates the gimbal control from everything else and gives you something simple to look at.
+Neither of these would have been easy to catch by pointing at a specific aircraft, because either one could have looked like a coordinate geometry mistake higher up the stack.
+The sweep worked because it isolated the gimbal control layer from the rest of the tracker and reduced the problem to something simple enough to see.